sastpg/CoVo/README.md

 ## Acknowledgement
 We thank the [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) for providing the awesome open-source RL infrastructure.
 We also thank the developers of [Qwen](https://github.com/QwenLM), [Llama](https://github.com/meta-llama) and [DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1) for their innovation and contribution to the open-source community.

+## Contact
+Please feel free to contact me via email (zhangkc@zju.edu.cn) if you are interested in my research :)